softvisio-node/eslint-plugin/docs/rules.md

 Properly quote HTML attributes and brings attributes values to the consistent state.

-If attribute value starts with `{` it tries to parse it as 'JSON' and sort properties.
+If attribute value starts with `{` it tries to parse it as 'JSON5' and sort properties.
+This is usefull for `ExtJS` `JSON` attributes.

+This rule disables `@vue/html-quotes`.

 ```javascript
 "@softvisio/html-quotes": [ "error", qoteType ]